Student detained outside Lawrence high school after credible threat - NewsBreak

 Student detained outside Lawrence high school after credible threat

-LAWRENCE, Kan.
-(WDAF) – Police detained a Lawrence student Tuesday after receiving a credible threat with concerns that the student might be armed.
+LAWRENCE, Kan. — Police detained a Lawrence student Tuesday after receiving a credible threat with concerns the student might be armed.

 Lawrence police said district officials asked them to investigate the threat to Free State High School.
 Police identified the student, and school employees and the school resource officer tried to speak with him.